 restaurant and the food is good too.
 (Call because you may need reservations: 210-921-4130).
 There is also a nice traditional Greek taverna with very low prices called Cabana run by Spiros and his wife Dimitra on 15 Petmeza Street.
 If you walk down Diakou Street just past the entrance of the metro and turn right on Porinou Street there is a very nice little wine bar called Wine Point.
 Have a glass of wine and then continue down the street to Aglio, Olio &

 Peperoncino an authentic Italian restaurant, run by authentic Italians and one of my favorite restaurants in Athens.
+If you continue past the Italian restaurant and come to Lempesi Street there is a really nice little wine bar called Wine O'clock which I highly recommend for their wines and snacks and the friendliness of the owners.
+It is right across the street from the Gallery Marneri which is worth going into for a look at some Greek contemporary art.
 For more reviews and others places to eat see Athens Restaurants (You can easily walk to any of the restaurants in the Plaka too).
 After dinner, or before dinner, or all day long and into the night if you are that type of person, you can go to the Athens Sports Bar at 3A Veikou Street where it is

 likely that you can watch your favorite team while your family goes to the museums and archaeological sites.

 Besides the Acropolis museum there is not much to see in the neighborhood itself but its proximity to the important places you'll want to visit make it an excellent